-- Including indirect and induced contributions, 46.4 million jobs and $3.8 trillion in GDP;
+- 46.4 million jobs, including indirect and induced contributions, and $3.8 trillion in GDP

 The impact of lower growth: a sensitivity analysis

 These forecasts are based on the air transport sector growing at the predicted rate.
-However, looking ahead 20 years is naturally fraught with uncertainty and unexpected political and economic events could throw these predictions off course.
+However, looking ahead 20 years is naturally fraught with uncertainty, and unexpected political and economic events could throw these predictions of course.

-Should moves towards a more protectionist and fragmented world continue, there will likely be an impact on air traffic growth, particularly international travel and air freight.
-Results of an analysis that explores the impact of this scenario show a reduction in the growth of aviation activity, with an average annual growth rate in revenue passenger kilometres of 2.6% for the next 20 years.
-This implies that demand for air travel will increase by a factor of 1.7 over the period.
+If moves towards a more protectionist and fragmented world continue, there is likely to be a decline in air traffic, particularly international travel and air freight.
+Research into this scenario predicts slower growth in aviation activity, with an average annual growth rate in revenue passenger kilometres* of just 2.6% for the next 20 years.

-If this more pessimistic scenario materialises, then in 2036:
+If this more pessimistic scenario materialises, by 2036:

-- Worldwide, there would be 1.9 million fewer direct jobs and $320 billion less GDP in the air transport sector.
+- Globally there would be 1.9 million fewer direct jobs and $320 billion less GDP in the air transport sector.

-- Taking into consideration the direct, indirect, and induced impacts, there would be 6.5 million fewer jobs and $820 billion less GDP supported by air transport.
+- Taking into consideration the direct, indirect and induced impact, there would be 6.5 million fewer jobs and $820 billion less GDP supported by air transport.

-- Once the impacts of tourism are included, the air transport sector would support a total of 12 million fewer jobs and $1.2 trillion less GDP than it otherwise would be.
+- Once tourism is included, the air transport sector would support 12 million fewer jobs and $1.2 trillion less GDP than it otherwise would.

 * Revenue passenger kilometres (RPKs) are measures of traffic, calculated by multiplying the number of revenue-paying passengers aboard a vehicle (for example a plane) by the distance travelled.